-One main issue with this process specific to REDD+ readiness is the type of information to be disseminated and the type of feedback expected back from the communities themselves.
+One main issue with this process specific to REDD+ readiness is the type of information to be disseminated and the type of feedback expected from the communities.
 The government at this point cannot risk raising expectations to levels on which it cannot deliver.

 In addition, the implementation of the Free, Prior and Informed Consent (FPIC) at the sub-national and community levels in REDD+ demonstration areas will be supported and closely monitored to inform the refining of an FPIC policy guideline that reflects national circumstances.
-For instance, gender analysis and participation especially of women in REDD+ strategies will inform policy document on the effectiveness of women in decision making under complex and diverse socio-cultural settings in PNG whilst making comparison to UN-REDD FPIC standards.
+For instance, gender analysis and participation especially of women in REDD+ strategies will inform PNG's policy on the effectiveness of women in decision making under complex and diverse socio-cultural settings.

-The autonomy and strength of civil society in PNG will be a key factor in determining whether forest carbon will be managed for the benefit of all of the citizens.
+The autonomy and strength of civil society in PNG will be a key factor in determining whether forest carbon will be managed for the benefit of all citizens.
 An outreach programme to all stakeholders is therefore a critical element to ensure the success of REDD+ readiness efforts in PNG.
 In the near term, this focuses on communicating and improving the CCDS.
 In the longer term, the consultation process has the following objectives:

-- Build a local understanding of the facts of climate change, clearly communicate the proposed REDD+ strategy and building understanding of options for climate-compatible development that could form part of a national strategy; - Gain an on-the-ground understanding of local needs and desires so that REDD+, mitigation and adaptation initiatives can be best tailored to meet them; - Test community interest and willingness to participate in REDD+ schemes; - Develop working relationships between the OCCD, local government, the private sectors and civil society; and - Empower local level government to implement and communicate the national strategy.
+- Build a local understanding of the facts of climate change, clearly communicate the proposed REDD+ strategy and build understanding of options for climate-compatible development that could form part of a national strategy; - Gain an on-the-ground understanding of local needs and desires, so that REDD+, mitigation and adaptation initiatives can best be tailored to meet them; - Test community interest and willingness to participate in REDD+ schemes; - Develop working relationships among the OCCD, local government, the private sectors and civil society; and - Empower local level government to implement and communicate the national strategy.

-C. R-PP integration with UN-REDD Programme consultation and participation process overall objective is to strengthen the OCCD's capacity to effectively maintain an ongoing dialogue with communities and landowners on climate change.
+1c.3: R-PP integration with UN-REDD Programme consultation and participation process

+The PNG UN-REDD National Programme (NP) will continue to contribute to building awareness and capacity among all domestic stakeholders, particularly at the provincial and community level, to understand and support GoPNG's efforts and progress to establish a REDD+ framework in PNG.
+The overall objective is to strengthen the OCCD's capacity to effectively maintain an ongoing dialogue with communities and landowners on climate change.
 This will include guidance on effective cooperation between GoPNG and civil society organizations that have existing links to communities.
 NP support complements the comprehensive stakeholder consultation, awareness building and education activities that the OCCD, PNGFA and other stakeholders are already carrying out.
 Indicative activities for this output of establishing a framework for stakeholder engagement include: